News

 The next trail day is scheduled for April 6th, 2024.
 Sign up to volunteer,

-Please join us for the first volunteer day of the season and watch for new dates throughout the spring and summer.
-In addition to work on the Liberty Gulch trail, we will help with enhancements to the Azalea Hill hiking trail and perform habitat restoration work.
+Please join us for the first volunteer day of the season.
+Watch for new dates throughout the spring and summer.
+In addition to working on the Liberty Gulch trail, we will help with enhancements to the Azalea Hill hiking trail.
+We will also perform habitat restoration work.

 Space is limited, so RSVP Today!

-The best way to learn more about Azalea Hill volunteer days is to subscribe to our Watershed Team and to visit marinbike.org/trails, where we list all volunteer opportunities.
+The best way to learn more about Azalea Hill volunteer days is to subscribe to our Watershed Team.
+Visit marinbike.org/trails, where we list all volunteer opportunities.

 Thanks, and see you on the trails!